greenrobotllc/bio-neighbor/README.md

-# bio-neighbor
+# BioNeighbor
 BioNeighbor: A molecular similarity engine inspired by collaborative filtering — find “neighbor” molecules to existing drugs and bioactive compounds.

-# BioNeighbor

 **Discover structurally and functionally similar molecules to explore biochemical pathways and improve drug efficacy.**